 For the past several decades, significant strides have been made in addressing drunk driving through a combination of public messaging, tougher laws and increased enforcement.
-While alcoholimpaired fatalities have declined, drugimpaired fatalities have been trending upward in recent years.
-Furthermore, new challenges have presented themselves in recent years such as the national opioid crisis and increasing marijuana use among drivers.
+While alcoholimpaired fatalities have declined, a growing concern is the prevalence of drug-impaired drivers.
+In recent years, new challenges have emerged such as the national opioid crisis and the increasing use of cannabis amongst drivers.
 As was done for alcohol, it is important for Missouri to clearly communicate that it's never okay to drive impaired, regardless of the substance.
 Though not a substance, research has consistently shown fatigued drivers often operate similarly to substanceimpaired drivers.
 In fact, the Governors Highway Safety Association reports that driving after 21 hours of no sleep has the same impact as a 0.08 blood alcohol content, the legal limit in Missouri.
 Furthermore, more than half of the drowsy driving crashes in the US involve a driver age 25 or younger.